 After the provisional application is filed and your filing date secured, only then should you begin officially launching versions of the app through either a beta test, or to the public.

 Even though the provisional application is an important step, the non-provisional application is the real formal process for securing your patent.

 If you need help with filing your app patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.